vitkyrka/nordict/README.md

 * **Pronunciation auto-play (DDO, SO).**  The recorded pronunciations can be configured to automatically play when the entry is opened.

-* **Filterable lists (SO).**  Words can be viewed in filtered lists, using various criteria such as whether a word is colloquial or whether it has a possibly irregular pronunciation in the plural form.

 ## License

 See [LICENSE](LICENSE).